Delta SkyMiles® Gold American Express Card Review

 - The annual fee after the first year may not be worth it if you aren't a regular Delta traveler.

 Are you a frequent Delta flyer looking to rack up some extra SkyMiles® and earn rewards flights more quickly?
-New Delta SkyMiles® Gold American Express Card members can earn 35,000 bonus miles after spending $1,000 with the card in the first three months of opening an account.
+New Delta SkyMiles® Gold American Express Card members can earn 70,000 bonus miles once spending $2,000 in purchases on the card in the first three months of membership.
+(This is a limited time offer that expires 4/28/2021.)
 American Express is a CardRatings advertiser.

 A welcome offer is almost always a nice perk, but when said bonus can quickly be turned into a free flight, that’s something that really gets our attention.